 Dairy-free, vegan milk substitutes for keto*:

 - Unsweetened pea protein milk — Whether it’s called pea milk or plant protein milk, the featured ingredient will be pea protein.
-This is a great option for anyone who wants a keto milk substitute that is dairy-free, nut-free, vegan-friendly, and high in protein.
+Ripple Unsweetened Original Plant-based Milk is the most popular keto-approved example of this.
+It is a great choice for anyone who wants a keto milk substitute that is dairy-free, nut-free, vegan-friendly, and high in protein.
 Unfortunately, not all pea milk products are keto-friendly, so carefully read the label before use.

 *Before purchasing any of these options, make sure you check the net carbs, ingredients, and serving size to verify that the product is keto-friendly for you.